 If your organization utilizes iPhones or iPads for critical-operational needs such as surveys and feedback collection, event registration, or lead registration, it is necessary to lock down your devices into iPad Kiosk mode and to a specific application or browser.
-You certainly don’t want your business-critical mission to be diverted from specific content accidentally by the end-user.
-They need to be on the same content page either in an application or a browser you will lock down your iPad or iPhone.
+You certainly don’t want your business-critical mission to be diverted from specific content accidentally by the end user.
+They need to be on the same content page either in an application or a browser that will lock your iPad or iPhone.

-However, there might be several kiosk solutions that can help you to lock down your devices, we certainly recommend the Scalefusion iPad Kiosk Solution since it is the compilation of one of the most holistic and easy-to-use applications filled with mission-critical features for diversified business needs.
-Read on further to understand what exactly an iOS kiosk mode is and how can IT admins enable iPad kiosk mode using Scalefusion MDM.
+However, there might be several kiosk solutions that can help you to lock down your devices.
+We certainly recommend the iPad Kiosk Solution since it is the compilation of one of the most holistic and easy-to-use applications filled with mission-critical features for diversified business needs.
+Read on further to understand what exactly an iOS kiosk mode is and how can IT admins enable single app mode in iPad using Scalefusion Mobile device management.

-With the holistic dashboard of Scalefusion Kiosk solution, you can Set your iPads to Kiosk Mode by following the step-by-step method below:
+With the holistic dashboard of the Scalefusion iPad Kiosk, you can Set your iPads to Kiosk Mode by following the step-by-step method below:

-Browse to scalefusion.com and click on login.
-You can sign in to your Scalefusion account through personal email id, G-suite, or Office 365.
+Login to Scalefusion browser.
+You can sign in to your Scalefusion account through your personal email id, G-suite, or Office 365.

 On the feature tab of the dashboard, navigate to Device profiles & Policies and click on device profiles.
 You can either edit the already existing device profiles present or can create a new iOS profile.

-Now select an application that you want to run into single app mode.
-Otherwise, you can also blacklist all the apps except the one you intend to run into single app mode.
+Now select the app that you want to run a single app mode.
+Otherwise, you can also blacklist all the apps except the one you intend to run into one app mode.
 Toggle the app selected and click on next.
 You can follow the same step if you wish to create a shortcut of a web page instead of an application and then click Next.
 Click next again on Select brand/App order to skip the arrangement of application order since we will be pushing a single app.

 Select the device profile created with single app mode, push it into iOS devices, and publish it.
 This will Set your iPads to Kiosk Mode.

-Locking down an iPad or iPhone with Scalefusion Kiosk solution gives managed access to the organization for their organization-owned devices which might not be available to be availed in the built-in Guided Access capabilities.
-We have jotted down some pointers that can guide you about the benefits one can avail over the built-in Guided Access capability when using a reliable Kiosk Software.
+Locking down an iPad or iPhone with the Scalefusion Kiosk solution gives managed access to the organization for their organization-owned devices, which might not be available to be availed in the built-in Guided Access capabilities.
+We have jotted down some pointers that can guide you about the benefits one can avail of over the built-in Guided Access capability when using a reliable Kiosk Software.

-Enabling iPad Kiosk Mode allows the organizations across diversified domains and verticals to execute a business-critical need.
-With the help of a Kiosk solution, the locked-down devices can be turned down into a single app mode or a multiple app mode based on the industry needs and as per their convenience.
+Enabling iPad Kiosk Mode allows organizations across diversified domains and verticals to execute a business-critical need.
+With the help of a Kiosk solution, lock the apple devices to a single app mode or a multiple app mode based on the industry needs and as per their convenience.
 Here are a few verticals that have benefitted by locking down an iPad into kiosk mode:

-The adoption of the Kiosk solution to lock down iPads into Kiosk mode in the retail domain has been phenomenal over the years.
+The adoption of the Kiosk solution to lock an iPad into Kiosk mode in the retail domain has been phenomenal over the years.
 The usage of iPads to lock down into a single app mode has curbed the human error that used to occur during check-out of consumers and billing.
 Self-check-out iPads opened the opportunities to introduce zero error and quick check-out for improved customer satisfaction.

-In the healthcare domain, the usage of the iPad as a kiosk mode is used for diversified reasons but centric being to ease the pain points of the patients most simply.
+In the healthcare domain, the usage of the iPad as a kiosk mode is used for diversified reasons, but the centric is to ease the pain points of the patients most simply.
 Some of the use cases are vitals monitoring, workforce clock-in, and clock-out, and advanced surgical vitals monitoring during operations.
 To ensure that the specific content is being delivered through specific apps for mission-critical purposes, locking down the iPads into kiosk mode serves the specified purpose.

-Guided access is an inbuilt Apple’s iOS option that can be configured through the settings of the device wherein the device administrator can put down the iPads or iPhones into a single-purpose mode.
+Guided access is an inbuilt Apple iOS option that can be configured through the device settings wherein the device administrator can put down the iPhone or iPad to a single app mode.
 This option is similar to a lock-down feature but with minimal managed control where the respondents using the device won’t be able to tamper with the existing settings of the device until an exit passcode is prompted.
-The introduction of this feature was a measurement to temporarily prevent children to tamper with the settings of the iPhone or iPads.
+The introduction of this feature was a measurement to temporarily prevent children from tampering with the settings of the iPhones or iPad.